Sonia Ben Ammar: Career

 In 2012, Ben Ammar made her acting debut in a role in the stage musical 1789: Les Amants de la Bastille.
 In 2013, she appeared in the film Jappeloup.

 In 2016, she signed with IMG Models and has since modeled for Dolce & Gabbana, Miu Miu, Carolina Herrera, Topshop, Nina Ricci and Chanel.
 She has also appeared in magazines such as Vanity Fair, Harper's Bazaar Arabia, Love, and L'Officiel.

 Ben Ammar made her musical debut as a featured artist in Petit Biscuit's song "Creation Come Alive" in 2017.
 Two years later, Ben Ammar released her debut single "Joyride", which served as the lead track of her debut extended play, Sonia, which was released in November 2019 and earned positive reviews from critics.
 Paper magazine wrote that she was "fitting nicely into the dark-pop scene" and went on to compare her to the likes of Halsey and Banks.

 In September 2020, it was announced that Ben Ammar would star as Liv McKenzie in the fifth Scream feature film (2022), which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
 To prepare for the role, she told Vogue Arabia that she "rewatched every interview and really got into my character.
-It’s funny, I actually read the script so many times and knew everyone else’s scenes by heart.
+It's funny, I actually read the script so many times and knew everyone else's scenes by heart.
 This was an ongoing joke on-set."
 The film was released on 14 January 2022 to critical and commercial success.

+Ben Ammar had a role in Megalopolis (2024), directed by Francis Ford Coppola.